 Snow is probably the most important ingredient of your ski holiday, and it is what Val d'Isère is most famous for.
 In a snowy winter, Val d'Isère offers much of the best skiing in Europe.
 In a less snowy winter, it offers pretty much the only skiing...

-Last season was an absolute epic, with more snow having fallen by mid-January than falls on average in an entire season.
+Last season was even more epic than the epic season before, with more snow having fallen by mid-January than falls on average in an entire season.
 But the pisteurs didn't just sit back and watch it fall: there was work to be done making the slopes safe and stock-piling spare snow in case of a sudden thaw.
 It never came.
-Powder snow was still falling on 26 April, just 4 days before the lifts finally closed on 1 May 2012.
-For a day-by-day view of last season, visit our 2011-12 Flickr photo album.
+The temperature remained low, and powder snow was still falling at the end of April, just days before the lifts finally closed on 5 May.
+For a day-by-day view of last season, visit our 2012-13 Flickr photo album.

 Being high (1850m - 3200m), Val d'Isère gets snow when the westerlies are dropping rain elsewhere.
 And being tucked into the Italian border, it also catches one or two major falls per winter from the east, which don't even reach neighbouring Tignes.